shakes8k/r26_test_RA2511003011499/README.md

 # Problems
 1. Provided test cases did not have a full UBX frame (which were sync bytes) but that was not a major issue
-2. The main persistent problem in this project was the rotation mismatch to which I have discussed above, and gave a few solutions in odometry.cpp comments.
+2. The main persistent problem in this project was the rotation mismatch to which I have discussed above, and gave a few solutions in odometry.cpp comments yet resoluted to over shortest cumulative rotational angular change only.

 # Thoughts
 It was a really fun project/test.
 Thank you